-Our revenue to date has been generated from the upfront payment pursuant to our collaboration with Everest Medicines II (HK) Limited, or Everest, under our license agreement with them, or the Everest License Agreement.
+Our revenue to date has been generated from the upfront payment pursuant to our collaboration with Everest under the Everest License Agreement.
 Collaboration revenue consists of revenue received from upfront, milestone and contingent payments received from the strategic partner.
 We recognize collaboration revenue when the performance obligation is satisfied.